- Duration and Nomenclature:

-|4||Laboratory/field work report||05 marks|
+|4||Laboratory/fieldwork report||05 marks|

-- In case of those ex-students who will be appearing for re-appear / improvement examination in any semester, their previous Internal Assessment marks awarded, will be counted for the purpose.
+(iii) In case of those ex-students who will be appearing for re-appear / improvement examination in any semester, their previous Internal Assessment marks awarded, will be counted for the purpose.
 The concerned teacher shall preserve the records on the basis of which the internal assessment marks have been awarded, and shall make the same available to the Controller of Examinations whenever required.

 (iv) The Head of the Department/ Dean of the Faculty shall ensure:

-(a) that the internal assessment marks are displayed on the Notice Board for information of the students at least seven (07) days before the commencement of the end term examinations of the semester.
+(a) That the internal assessment marks are displayed on the Notice Board for information of the students at least seven (07) days before the commencement of the end term examinations of the semester.

-- that the internal assessment marks are submitted to the Controller of Examinations at least seven (07) days before the commencement of the examinations of each semester.
+(b) That the internal assessment marks are submitted to the Controller of Examinations at least seven (07) days before the commencement of the examinations of each semester.

 - Criteria for Promotion to Higher Semester:

-All the students will be automatically promoted to 2nd, 4th, 6th and 8th semester without any condition of passing minimum number of papers.
-For promotion from 2nd to 3rd semester, the student shall have to clear at least 50% papers of 1st semester; for promotion from 4th to 5th semester, the student shall have to clear at least 50% papers of 1st, 2nd and 3rd semesters taken together.
+All the students will be automatically promoted to 2nd, 4th, 6th and 8th semester without any condition of passing the minimum number of papers.
+For promotion from 2nd to 3rd semester, the student shall have to clear at least 50% papers of a 1st semester; for promotion from 4th to 5th semester, the student shall have to clear at least 50% papers of 1st, 2nd and 3rd semesters taken together.
 For promotion from 6th to 7th semester, the student shall have to clear at least 50% papers of 1st, 2nd, 3rd, 4th and 5th semesters taken together.